 Unless information disclosed pursuant to subsections (c)(4) and (5) of this Rule is disclosed with the written consent of the applicant, an applicant shall receive a copy of the information and may rebut, in writing, any matter contained in it.
 Upon receipt of a written rebuttal, the Board shall forward a copy to the individual or entity to whom the information was disclosed.

-(d) Proceedings and Access to Records in the Court of Appeals.
+(d) Proceedings and Access to Records in the Supreme Court.

-(1) Subject to reasonable regulation by the Court of Appeals, Bar Admission ceremonies shall be open.
+(1) Subject to reasonable regulation by the Supreme Court, Bar Admission ceremonies shall be open.

 (2) Unless the Court otherwise orders in a particular case: